Haploid algebras in $C^*$-tensor categories and the Schellekens list: On the automorphism groups of unitary VOAs

 \begin{prop} Let $V$ be a simple unitary VOA and assume $\Aut(V)$ is a finite dimensional Lie group.
 Then, if $G$ is a compact subgroup of $\Aut(V)$, then there exists an invariant normalized scalar product $\{\cdot|\cdot\}$ on $V$ such that $G \subset \Aut_{\{\cdot |\cdot \}}(V)$, namely the automorphisms in $G$ are unitary with respect to $\{\cdot|\cdot\}$. \end{prop} \begin{proof} By Theorem \ref{theo: unitary maximally compact} $\Aut_{(\cdot |\cdot)}(V)$ is a maximal compact subgroup of $\Aut(V)$.
 Moreover, $\Aut(V)/\Aut(V)_0$ is finite, cf.\ Proposition \ref{prop: quotient Aut}.
 Hence, by \cite[Theorem 32.5]{Str06}, see also \cite[XV Theorem 3.1]{Hoc65} and \cite[Section 1]{HT94}, $G$ is contained in some maximal subgroup of $\Aut(V)$ which must be conjugate to $\Aut_{(\cdot |\cdot)}(V)$.
 As a consequence, there is an element $h \in \Aut(V)$ such that $hGh^{-1} \subset \Aut_{(\cdot |\cdot)}(V)$.
 Let $\{\cdot|\cdot\}$ be defined by $\{a|b\} := (ha|hb)$ for all $a, b \in V$.
 Then, $\{\cdot|\cdot\}$ is a normalized invariant scalar product on $V$ with PCT operator $\tilde{\theta} := h^{-1}\theta h$.
 If $g \in G$ then $hgh^{-1} \in \Aut_{(\cdot |\cdot)}(V)$ so that $\{ga|gb\} = (hga|hgb)= (ha|hb) = \{a|b\}$ for all $a,b \in V$ and hence $g \in \Aut_{\{\cdot |\cdot \}}(V)$. \end{proof}

-{ {\bf Acknowledgements.} We would like to thank Giulio Codogni, Bin Gui, Andr\'e Henriques, Corey Jones, Ching Hung Lam, Dave Penneys and Nils Scheithauer for stimulating discussions.
+{ {\bf Acknowledgements.} We would like to thank Giulio Codogni, Bin Gui, Andr\'e Henriques, Corey Jones, Ching Hung Lam, Dave Penneys, Nils Scheithauer and Wei Yuan for stimulating discussions.
+We also would like to thank the anonymous referee for useful comments and suggestions.
 S.C.\ is supported in part by GNAMPA-INDAM.
 L.G.\ is supported by the European Union's Horizon 2020 research and innovation programme H2020-MSCA-IF-2017 under Grant Agreement 795151 \emph{Beyond Rationality in Algebraic CFT: mathematical structures and models}.
-S.C.\, T.G.\ and L.G. also acknowledge support from the \emph{MIUR Excellence Department Project} awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C18000100006, and from the University of Rome ``Tor Vergata'' funding \emph{OAQM}, CUP E83C22001800005. }
+S.C.\, T.G.\ and L.G.\ acknowledge support from the \emph{MIUR Excellence Department Project} awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C18000100006, and from the University of Rome ``Tor Vergata'' funding \emph{OAQM}, CUP E83C22001800005.
+S.C.\ and L.G.\ also acknowledge support from the \emph{MIUR Excellence Department Project MatMod@TOV} awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C23000330006.} Most of this work was done while T.G. was a postdoctoral fellow at the Department of Mathematics of the University of Rome ``Tor Vergata" within the project ``Algebre di operatori con applicazioni alla teoria di campi quantistici".

-\begin{cap*} Table \ref{table:prop_notorious_VOAs} gives the bibliographical references for the well-known classes of VOAs listed in the first column concerning the properties listed in the first row.
-Actually, the last two rows give references for two general constructions, i.e., tensor products and cosets, which can be performed within VOAs.
-In particular, for the coset construction, the regularity is assumed, but note that it is only used to derive the property of complete unitarity.
-In some cases, more than one reference is given after the text string ``cf.\ also:''.
-The symbol ``$+$'' means that the property ``X'' for the VOA ``Y'' is obtained by a combined action of two results.
-For example, the strong locality for Parafermion VOAs is obtained considering the fact that these models can be constructed as coset VOAs from VOAs whose strong locality is already known. \end{cap*}
+{ \emph{Data sharing is not applicable to this article as no new data were created or analyzed in this study.} }